Briez-b/DevOpsNotes/Day 31 - KUBERNETES ARCHITECTURE USING EXAMPLES.md

 The Kubernetes Controller Manager is a core control plane component that runs controllers, each responsible for maintaining the desired state of various resources in the cluster.
 It is a daemon that manages multiple controllers in a single process, coordinating their actions to ensure the Kubernetes cluster behaves as intended.
 Each controller watches the state of the cluster via the API Server and takes corrective actions when the actual state does not match the desired state.

 **Cloud Controller manager**:
 Responsible for integrating kubernetes with other cloud provider services.
 For example Kubernetes can be run on the services like EKS(amazon elastic kubernetes service).
-When it is run on EKS, it has to understand how to create and use cloud provider's load balancer, storage volumes and etc. CCM manages all of these, woth this component kubernetes understand how to interact with different cloud provider platforms
+When it is run on EKS, it has to understand how to create and use cloud provider's load balancer, storage volumes and etc. CCM manages all of these, with this component kubernetes understand how to interact with different cloud provider platforms
 >[!info] Cloud Controller Manager
 The Cloud Controller Manager is a Kubernetes control plane component that integrates Kubernetes with cloud provider-specific services.
 It enables the Kubernetes cluster to interact with cloud resources such as load balancers, storage volumes, and nodes provided by the underlying cloud infrastructure.
 By running cloud-specific control loops, it decouples cloud provider code from the main Kubernetes components, allowing for better maintainability and modularity.